hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/9-Security/3-Change kernel runtime parameters, persistent and non-persistent.md

 every line that starts with "net." is related to network

-every line that starts with "vn." is related to memory
+every line that starts with "vm." is related to virtual memory

 every line that starts with "fs." is related to file system